Go Pro

 Summary

-Goldman Sachs BDC beats Carlyle Secured Lending on 9 of the 17 factors compared between the two stocks.
+Goldman Sachs BDC and Carlyle Secured Lending tied by winning 9 of the 18 factors compared between the two stocks.

 How does Goldman Sachs BDC compare to MidCap Financial Investment?

-Goldman Sachs BDC (NYSE:GSBD) and MidCap Financial Investment (NASDAQ:MFIC) are both small-cap finance companies, but which is the better stock?
-We will compare the two companies based on the strength of their institutional ownership, earnings, media sentiment, analyst recommendations, valuation, profitability, dividends and risk.
+Goldman Sachs BDC (NYSE:GSBD) and MidCap Financial Investment (NASDAQ:MFIC) are both small-cap finance companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their media sentiment, profitability, dividends, institutional ownership, earnings, analyst recommendations, valuation and risk.

 Company Very Positive Positive Neutral Negative Very Negative Overall Sentiment